RHEcosystemAppEng/SaaSi/deployer/README.md

 * Manage mandatory params
   * If __DEFAULT__ stop installation

+## Next Tasks

+* Containerize the deployer application with all of its dependencies.
+* Ideally create a **service** so the all functionality will be triggered by an event( http call, received appropriate message, applying custom resource)
+* With respect to applying custom resource to cluster, at the next stage make this service as an API with a controller and reconciliation logic that will apply custom resource that is equivalent to deployer configuration we have today, potentially to be part of an operator ( SaaSi operator? )

 ## Open points
 * Which user permissions are needed to install
 * Need to propagate logs of openshift installer to console output of deployer application , to bring an enhanced user experience.
 * Need to add an optional lifecycle hook, that will be placed at the point of time that is between provisioning the cluster and deploying the application , that its implementation will be provided by user, this will give the user an option to deploy dependencies in a form of script location, that will be passed as command line argument - This script will take care of installing all the application' dependencies that weren't migrated from source cluster( for example, kafka cluster, databases, etc).
-* Need to add cluster config parameter to the input yaml file, of the pull secret value that will be injected into [manifest.yaml](./infra/templates/manifest.j2)
+* Need to add cluster config parameter to the input yaml file of the pull secret value that will be injected into [manifest.yaml](./infra/templates/manifest.j2), it suppose to be part of the logic.